Wundanyi

 Wundanyi is a town in the Taita-Taveta County of Kenya.
 Other urban centres in the county include Voi, Taveta and Mwatate.

 Location

-Wundanyi is located approximately 17 km north of Mwatate, the location of the county headquarters.
-This is about 40 km west of Voi, the largest town in the county.
-Wundanyi is about 195 km north-west of the port of Mombasa, the nearest large city.
-This is about 368 km south-east of Nairobi, the capital and largest city of Kenya.
+Wundanyi is located approximately 17 km north of Mwatate, the county headquarters.
+It is about 40 km west of Voi, the largest town in the county.
+Wundanyi is about 195 km north-west of the port of Mombasa, the nearest large city, and about 368 km south-east of Nairobi, the capital and largest city of Kenya.
 The coordinates of Wundanyi are 03°23'54.0"S. 38°21'37.9"E (Latitude: −3.398329; Longitude: 38.360526).

 Overview

 The town is a popular base for hiking, while local attractions include the Ngangao Forest, known for its butterflies, Wesu Rock and the Cave of Skulls.
 Shomoto Hill, across the valley from Wundanyi was the formal place of execution for the Taita.
 Wundanyi is the centre of an agricultural area and the surrounding slopes are highly terraced.